neondatabase/website/content/docs/connect/connection-pooling.md

 ## Enable connection pooling

 In Neon, a database resides on a branch, and you connect to the database via the compute endpoint associated with the branch.
 You can enable connection pooling for all connections to a compute endpoint or for individual connections.
-Both methods are described below.

 ### Enable pooling for all connections